MON: by appointment

-I spent the first years of collage-building discovering what I was thinking about, mostly social issues like war, religion, political situations and gender-related issues.
-I used images from good quality magazines and an Exacto blade to do this.
+Carleton Wing spent the first years of collage-building discovering what he was thinking about, mostly social issues like war, religion, political situations, and gender-related issues.
+He used images from good quality magazines and an Exacto blade to do this.

-In 2006 I began experimenting with digital collage.
-I found it to be very satisfying and challenging in a different way from found-image paper collage.
-Digital work allows me to be a lot more creative in my story-telling as well as in the artistic presentation of composition, color and texture.
-I can color black and white images by hand (mouse) in the style of vintage postcards.
-Creating digital files allows me to have my art printed professionally on archival paper with archival ink.
+In 2006, he began experimenting with digital collage.
+Carleton found it very satisfying and challenging in a different way from found-image paper collage.
+Digital work allowed him to be a lot more creative in his story-telling, as well as in the artistic presentation of composition, color and texture.
+He can color black and white images by hand (mouse) in the style of vintage postcards.
+Creating digital files allows him to have his art printed professionally on archival paper with archival ink.

 “I see my work as coming from what I call “The Near Side” – That place that is just beyond the edge of what we find familiar.
 These surreal short stories are created with images from my own flea market photo collection, as well as from digital sources.
 My goal is to engage the viewer with stories of humor, satire and social comment.” -Carleton Wing